EyzeCOLD/libasm/README.md

 >Most of the time NASM can infer the size of the operation when you do a `mov`, but with indirection it can become ambiguous.
 In those situations you should use an operation size specifier, e.g. `mov byte [rax], rdi`.
 The size specifiers are `byte`, `word` (2 bytes), `dword` (4 bytes) and `qword` (8 bytes).

 ⚠️ Note
 > You can't have both operands of `mov` be dereferenced pointers.
-If you need to `mov [rax], [rcx]` you have to first store the value pointer by rcx into an intermediary register and then copy it from there to `rax`'s address
+If you need to `mov [rax], [rcx]` you have to first store the value pointed by rcx into an intermediary register and then copy it from there to `rax`'s address
 #### `add`, `sub`
 ```nasm
 add <register>, <value>
 sub <register>, <value>
 ```
-`add` and `sub` take the value in our register and modify it by adding or substracting the second operands value from it.
-They is analogous to `n += 5` or `x -= y` in C. The big difference is that these operations can also set a number of flags in the processor.
+`add` and `sub` take the value in our register and modify it by adding or substracting the second operand's value from it.
+They are analogous to `n += 5` or `x -= y` in C. The big difference is that these operations can also set a number of flags in the processor.
 For example if the result of the operation would be zero, the Zero Flag (ZF) is set.
-The flags can then be used to make conditional control flow with jumps.
+The flags can then be used to create conditional control flow with jumps.
 #### `cmp`, `test`
 ```nasm
 cmp <value>, <value>